 In the 1970s the club was the largest in the state, 135 members — all business men of the city.

 The club has tried many fundraisers over the years.
 A chili feed at the National Guard Armory, selling light bulbs door-to-door, shot gun raffles and football ticket raffles.
 The profit from these programs goes to the Charity Fund.
-From this fund the club has donated approximately $12,000 each year back to the community.
+From this fund the club donates it back to the community.